scroll-tech/zkevm-circuits/docs/Keccak_Circuit.md

 (4) padding input byte starts with $1$ then followed by $0$ if this is not last padding input byte; (5) for last padding input byte, input bytes is $128$ (if not first padding, equals $\overline{00000001}$ in standard bits, little-endian-form) or $129$ (if is also first padding, equals $\overline{10000001}$ in standard bits, this means the only padding is $\overline{10000001}$).

-The <b>Rationale</b> of the above constraints are also straightforward following the definition of padding.
+The <b>Rationale</b> of the above constraints is also straightforward following the definition of padding.
 Only one thing that needs to pay attention: Keccack internal uses byte representation together with Keccack-sparse-word-representation.

 ### data_rlc